Nidoskull/Hemlore/wiki/Hemlock the Venipede.md

 ## General biography
 **Hemlock** the **[Venipede](/Hemlore/Venipede%20(Species))** is Assistant [Librarian](/Hemlore/Librarian) to [Relicanth](/Hemlore/Relicanth%20(Glaive%20Expedition%20Federation)) in the [Glaive Expedition Federation](/Hemlore/Glaive%20Expedition%20Federation), alongside a [Rookie](/Hemlore/Rookie) [Explorer](/Hemlore/Explorer) as part of [Team Nova](/Hemlore/Team%20Nova).
 It is 14 years old and hails from [Paleo City](/Hemlore/Paleo%20City).

 Hemlock is rather [Timid](/Hemlore/Nature) , and often lost in thought.
+It is unlabeled on the gender, romance and sexuality axes.
 During its adventures, it has gained a [Tera Factor](/Hemlore/Terastalization) of +1.
 It follows the teachings of [Uxie, Mindborne of Knowledge](/Hemlore/Uxie).